Decidability of membership problems for flat rational subsets of $\mathrm{GL}(2,\mathbb{Q})$ and singular matrices: Flat rational sets

 \section{Flat rational sets}

-The best situation is when $\RAT(M)$ is an effective Boolean algebra because in this case all decision problems we are studying here are decidable.
-However, our focus is on matrices over the rational or integer numbers, in which case such a strong assertion is either wrong or not known to be true.
-Our goal is to search for weaker conditions under which it becomes possible to decide the emptiness of finite Boolean combinations of rational sets or (even weaker) to decide the membership in rational sets.
-Again, in various interesting cases the membership to rational subsets is either undecidable or not known to be decidable.
-The most prominent example is the direct product $F_2 \times F_2$ of two free groups of rank $2$ in which, due to the construction of Mihailova \cite{Mihailova58}, there exists a finitely generated subgroup with undecidable membership problem.

-In this work we introduce a notion of \emph{flatness} for rational sets and show that the membership problem and (even stronger) the emptiness problem for Boolean combinations of flat rational sets are decidable in $\GL(2,\Q)$.
+In this section we introduce the notion of \emph{flat rational set} for a semigroup $M$ and a subset $T$.
+If~$S = \gen T$ is a subsemigroup of~$M$ generated by $T$, then we can extend positive decidability results for $\RAT(S)$ to the larger family $\FRAT M S$.
+When $\RAT(M)$ is an effective Boolean algebra, then all the decision problems studied here are decidable.
+However, for a group $G$ sitting between $\GLZ$ and $\GLQ$, the family $\RAT(G)$ is never a Boolean algebra unless $G=\GLZ$, see \prref{thm:nofinext}.
+The main result of this section is \prref{thm:lea}.
+It shows that the membership problem and (even stronger) the emptiness problem for Boolean combinations of flat rational sets are decidable for $\FRAT{\GL(2,\Q)}{\GL(2,\Z)}$.